disler/poc-realtime-ai-assistant/TOOLS.md

 - `clipboard_to_file`: Gets content from clipboard, generates a file name based on the content, and saves the content (trimmed to 1000 chars max) to a file in the scratch_pad_dir.
 - `load_tables_into_memory`: Loads table definitions from Database and saves them to active memory.
 - `generate_sql_save_to_file`: Generates an SQL query based on user's prompt and saves it to a file.
-- `sql_to_csv`: Generates an SQL query based on the user's prompt, executes it, and saves the results to a CSV file.
+- `sql_to_format`: Generates an SQL query based on the user's prompt, executes it, and saves the results to a file in the specified format (CSV or JSON).
-- `sql_to_json`: Generates an SQL query based on the user's prompt, executes it, and saves the results to a JSON file.
+- `run_sql_file`: Executes an SQL file based on the user's prompt, and saves the results to a CSV file.